github/docs/content/get-started/onboarding/getting-started-with-your-github-account.md

 ### 3. Managing collaborators and permissions

-You can collaborate on your project with others using your repository's issues, pull requests, and project boards.
+You can collaborate on your project with others using your repository's issues, pull requests, and {% data variables.projects.projects_v1_boards %}.
 You can invite other people to your repository as collaborators from the **Collaborators** tab in the repository settings.
 For more information, see "[AUTOTITLE](/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository)."

 You are the owner of any repository you create in your personal account and have full control of the repository.
 Collaborators have write access to your repository, limiting what they have permission to do.
 For more information, see "[AUTOTITLE](/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-user-account-settings/permission-levels-for-a-personal-account-repository)."